I have almost no short term memory.

 The good news from all this is that the art can come through much easier now.
 I think I had TOO much going on in my short term memory section for many years.
 I used to juggle multiple clients and regular gigs - I could have seven or eight “tracks” in my mind.
 I could switch from one to the next without an issue.
 Once I got to about ten, then I’d start to struggle.

 When I was working in San Diego, I realized I could have only three tracks, tops.
 And THAT was a struggle.
 I got clipboards and put them on my wall where I kept lists that I could constantly check on.
+I have no idea how I juggled two consulting jobs and a teaching gig that last year in California.

 I had sections for my medical case, activist ideas, posts, blog ideas, so many things.
 I’ve now created new systems where I write them down and then bucket them.
 If they aren’t used within a few weeks, then they go into a permanent pile for podcast ideas, video concepts, blog posts.
 It’s taken me thirty years to develop this system!